jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 - [ ] ~ Maybe less rules for line direction, even though an effort for this may already have been done in moving from the previous version Symbol Language.doc to the newer definition Circle Language Spec.
 - [ ] ~ The access marks may become arrows instead, after considering if that works out with the rest of the notation rules.
 - [ ] ~ Maybe accept that the system interface may be visible more, while letting go of implicit notations to avoid them.
 Maybe not all the implicit notations for e.g. system commands calls would be scratched.
 Maybe the less usual ones, that seem to look the most ambiguous of all, if I may express it that black and white.
 - [ ] ~ The line merge and symbol merge notations may be let go of.
 (See Basic Diagram Elements.)
 But maybe later it was let go of already, I cannot remember that clearly anymore.
 Those notations look quite ambiguous with more basic notation ideas.
-I think I introduced those, because my idea was to make bidirectional relatioships more common, and I perhaps disliked how many symbols and lines you might use to express bidirectional relationships, because in my view they would be used everywhere.
+I think I introduced those, because my idea was to make bidirectional relationships more common, and I perhaps disliked how many symbols and lines you might use to express bidirectional relationships, because in my view they would be used everywhere.
 I let go of that idea of bidirectional relationships everywhere.
 Only in use case ideas I might have for aspect oriented programming ideas it may become handy.
 In general it may be handy: bidirectional relationships, but they do not seem to be used ubiquitously in technology, so...
 So long story, but just leaving the explicit 'forward' and 'backward' relationship references drawn out explicitly, might be a good idea.
 And I believe that I already came up with something somewhere, where I put a 'relational ring' around the two lines of a bidirectional relationship, to indicate they would be kept in sync automatically.
+- 'Modifiers' (from C#) like protected, internal, static might be represented simpler by using 'condition' notation, by drawing through an connector line (or connection line too?) a triangle (for protected), a pentagon (for internal) and a dashed circle (for static)?
+Perhaps other modifiers too.
+This might prevent difficult theory of other more exact(?) (-ish) representations of the concepts.

 ### 2020-05-12 Postponed Fully OO?

 - [ ] ~ Here and there I mention that the diagram notation could 'fully describe' an OO system.
 But I do not mention that it stops at arithmetic, comparative, logical operators and such.
 You might display that as an object graph.
 An idea was that 'Math' would be an external module that describes all the basic operators, but another idea was for expressions like that could be just included as bits of text code inside the diagram.
 Maybe not be too strict about this towards myself.
 - [ ] ~ Also when I look at Circle Construct Drafts, I see topics one might expect in a language spec, that are not addressed.
 I guess it does not have to have everything any other language spec might have…
+- [ ] ~ The "Summaries of Other Languages" lists constructs, that I might have deemed 'obvious' how to express them in Circle, but that might not be the case: enums, structs, union types, other sorts of types, all sorts of operators, all the modifiers.
+If it turns out explainable under one umbrella, maybe one article would suffice.
+Maybe called "Imported Constructs" but perhaps that name would demote these constructs too much?
+- [ ] ~ I have some notations in mind for 'operators' which may cover a portion of the constructs in the "Sumarries of Other Languages":
+    - [ ] Drawing out operators and operands as function calls with the command and paramater notation of Circle.
+    - [ ] Writing down the expression as text (for instance "X < Y" inside a diamond maybe.
+    - [ ] Using a commands and parameters notation of Circle, also try to write the expression almost as text "X < Y" but then the X and Y operands perhaps replaced by a shape (circle or 'cookie' shape) with the name in or near the shapes, or perhaps no names at all, just circle's that redirect to the wanted value.
+    - [ ] Perhaps try to make an attempt to an exhaustive table, even when that might mean repeating the same sort of notation multiple times.
+It might clarify where there might be doubt.
+- [ ] Some C or C++ keywords I might not have a specific replacement for.
+Is there a kind of catch all solution for that?
+    - [ ] For instance ones I do not know the meaning of.
+    - [ ] One example might be distinction between C# `out` parameters and `return` values might not have a distict diagram notation.
+    - [ ] May also be an option if an application may decide not to implement certain graphical notations, but still may want to display the information in the diagram.
+    - [ ] Perhaps just notate the keyword / modifiers from C or C++ (or another language) near the associated shape (along with the name of the shape).
+    - [ ] Perhaps some keywords might be notated in 'Condition' notation ('Condition' notation may not have been worked out yet).
+    - [ ] The option to simply leave out those details from the diagram might do for some applications.

 ### 2019-08-27 Postponed Simpler Rules